How are the degrees of freedom responsible for entropy in BTZ spacetime?

-In this paper, we have studied the location of degrees of freedom near/far from the horizon.
-We shown that how the degrees of freedom are responsible for the entropy.
-The behaviour of the degrees of freedom are depicted in \autoref{fig:en1} and \autoref{fig:en2}.
-We can see clearly from the \autoref{fig:en1} that the peak is symmetric inside and outside the horizon for the ground state but for the excited state the peak diminishes with increasing excitation number $o=10, 30$.
-The peak increase when the window is near from the horizon and decrease when far from the horizon.
-From these observation we can say clearly the degrees of freedom are responsible for entropy and contribute more for ground state rather then excited/mixed states.
-The \autoref{fig:en2} shows that the ground state entropy and excited state entropy plots has similar behaviour at large window width (position of degrees of freedom) but effect is clearly visible at small window width.
-This is related to power law correction which arises due to the thermal fluctuations applicable near the horizon, where the large number of the fields mode (degrees of freedom) are present.
-These results would be more significant in case of higher dimensional black holes.
-One can also study dependence of entropy on degrees of freedom for fermions and gauge fields in BTZ black hole space-time.
+We studied the location of $dof$ near/far from the horizon.
+We have shown that how the $dof$ are responsible for the entropy.
+The behavior of the $dof$ are depicted in Fig. 1 and Fig. 2.
+We can see clearly from the Fig. 1 that the peak is symmetric inside and outside the horizon for the ground state but for the ES the peak diminishes with increasing excitation number $o=30, 50$.
+The peak increase when the window is near from the event horizon and decrease when far from the event horizon.
+From this observation, we can say clearly the $dof$ are responsible for entropy and contribute more for the GS rather than ES.
+The Fig. 2 shows that the GS entropy and excited state entropy plots have similar behavior at large window width (position of $dof$) but the effect is clearly visible at small window width.
+This is related to power law correction which arises due to the thermal fluctuations applicable near the event horizon, where a large number of the field modes ( $dof$) are present.
+These results would be more significant in the case of higher dimensional black holes.
+One can also study the dependence of entropy on $dof$ for fermions and gauge fields in BTZ space-time and non-singular black holes (where the entropy does not follow the area law) \cite{Singh:2017qur,Singh:2017bwj,Singh:2019tgw,Singh:2022xgi,Singh:2022tlo,Singh:2020xju}.